MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-supported-configuration.md

 ---
 ms.assetid: 3b973a20-df14-490f-8452-020a9e3ede96
-title: Scope and Supported Configuration in Management Pack for Azure SQL Database
+title: Scope and Supported Configuration in management pack for Azure SQL Database
-description: This article explains the scope and supported configuration in Management Pack for Azure SQL Database ms.custom: engagement-fy23
+description: This article explains the scope and supported configuration in management pack for Azure SQL Database ms.custom: engagement-fy23
 author: epomortseva
 manager: evansma